 Research and Development

-The ArgusCYTE Test has been developed to improve the care of women already diagnosed with breast cancer.
-In clinical trials, the ArgusCYTE test has been able to detect circulating breast tumor cells (CTCs) in a small blood sample.1 Identifying CTCs before breast cancer spreads to other parts of the body can be important in making treatment decisions that can reduce the risk of metastasis.
+The ArgusCYTE Test is being developed to improve the care of women already diagnosed with breast cancer.
+In clinical trials, the ArgusCYTE test is being designed to detect circulating breast tumor cells (CTCs) in a small blood sample.1 Identifying CTCs before breast cancer spreads to other parts of the body can be important in making treatment decisions that can reduce the risk of metastasis.
 The ArgusCYTE Test is very sensitive and can detect as few as 10 CTCs in a 5 mL sample of blood.1 In addition to guiding breast cancer treatment, the ArgusCYTE Test may also have potential in monitoring disease recurrence in patients who have been treated successfully for breast cancer.